-Driving provides freedom, independence, and key social interactions with their community that many people take for granted in their youth.
+Driving provides older people freedom, independence, and key social interactions with their community that many people take for granted in their youth.
 But the privilege of driving is based on the ability to safely operate a motor vehicle.
 Drivers aged 70 and over have an increased motor vehicle crash risk per miles driven in comparison to middle-aged drivers.
-Those that drive infrequently are at the greatest risk.
+Those that drive infrequently are at greatest risk.
 Thus, impaired function due to age-related disorders should be viewed as a flashing yellow traffic signal—a warning that driving privileges should be reassessed.

 Older drivers are also less likely to have crashes while driving on curved roads or at high speeds.
 For older drivers, crashes are less likely to involve a single vehicle.
 Multiple vehicles are more likely to be involved.
-Interestingly, crash rate tends to go down with the number of passengers that are in the vehicle for drivers over age 70 years.
+Interestingly, crash rate tends to go down with the number of passengers that are in the vehicle for drivers over age 70.

 Driving involves the precise execution of simultaneous tasks (such as braking and steering).
 These tasks require several attributes, including the following:

 Good range of motion in the upper body (upper trunk, shoulders, and neck)

 Deficits in any of these attributes can greatly affect driving performance.
 Such deficits can result from several causes.
 Virtually all these attributes are impaired to some degree as people age and become worse with the presence of medical illnesses.

 Aging itself usually results in a gradual and subtle decline in strength, coordination, reaction time, ability to concentrate, vision, and hearing.
 Older people may have less stamina and become fatigued more quickly, especially in situations that require concentration.
 Older people are less able to focus on more than one task at a time.
 However, most changes attributed to aging are modest and are often not the main reason for driving safety issues.